Immediately after the disaster strikers, Beacon helps responders take control of a range of resource management tasks:

 Ensure that the right patients are sent to the right facilities.
 Coordinate patient evacuations and referrals between temporary and permanent health installations based on acuity and available resources.

-This is how Beacon currently works: “We need [One Ambulance] to pick up [X Patients] at [Hospital Y] and deliver them to [Hospital Z].”
-With a few quick changes, Beacon could say this instead: “We need [One Truck] to pick up [5 Generators] at [UN Base Camp] and deliver them to [Field Hospital A].”
+This is Beacon’s default messaging: “We need [1 Ambulance] to pick up [X Patients] at [Hospital Y] and deliver them to [Hospital Z].”
+With a few quick changes, Beacon can go from medical response to logistics coordination: “We need [1 Truck] to pick up [5 Generators] at [UN Base Camp] and deliver them to [Field Hospital A].”

 When the immediate response phase of the disaster has passed and the international teams have left, Beacon can continue to be used as the area’s dispatching system.
 Because Beacon is stored in the cloud, and the public requests assistance using a local number, the only variable that would change is the destination facilities that patients are being transferred to.

-Beacon’s modular design architecture, flexible configurations, and easy content customization make it ready for a range of plug-and-play deployment scenarios.
+Beacon’s modular design architecture, flexible configurations, and easy content customization make it ready for a range of plug-and-play disaster response scenarios.

 Someone needing assistance contacts the call center; the dispatcher obtains pertinent information regarding location, nature of complaint, and severity of the situation (i.e., life-threatening vs. non-life-threatening)